William Esrey: Sprint Telecom

 In 1980, Esrey joined United Telecommunications as the executive vice president of corporate planning.
 In 1982, he became president of United Telecom Communications Inc., later named US Telecom.
 In 1985, Esrey was made president and CEO of United Telecommunications.
 In 1990, he became chairman of the company, which had now changed its name to Sprint.
 During his time in charge of Sprint, the company developed from a rural telephone company into a multibillion-dollar international corporation.
 Esrey served as Chairman of the Board for Sprint and United Telecom from 1990 to May 2003.
-He received many honors and awards and Business Week named him one of the top 25 business leaders in the world .In 1999, the board agreed to a merger with WorldCom, which failed due to antitrust concerns.
+He received several honors and awards, and was named by Business Week as one of the top 25 business leaders in the world.
+In 1999, the board agreed to a merger with WorldCom, which failed due to antitrust concerns.

 Tax

 During his time as CEO and Chairman with Sprint, Esrey was paid an average of $25.5million per annum, including cash, bonuses and stock options.
 Most of this "income" was in stock options whose value was not realized due to the tech crash in 2000.
 Esrey earned a seven-figure salary, with annual bonuses ranging from $220,000 to $1.38 million.

-It was at this point that the accounting firm Ernst & Young, Sprint's auditors, offered Esrey and Sprint COO Ron LeMay a scheme whereby the income taxes on their stock-option profits disappear for 30 years.
-Esrey and LeMay handed Ernst & Young $5.8 million to set up a tax shelter for their option income.
-But the tax shelter was not legal according to the IRS.
-Esrey and LeMay found they could owe over $100 million in taxes.

-Sprint asked Esrey and LeMay to resign, releasing LeMay with just $190,400 in severance each month for the next eighteen months, and consulting fees that brought his total exit package to $5.8 million.
-Sprint formally announced Esrey's departure with a package worth at least $10.5 million.